 Malcolm Gladwell on the Chinese Number System

 The way Chinese numbers are pronounced is much more logical than the English way (e.g. ten-one vs. eleven, five-ten-two vs. fifty-two).
 Because of this, Chinese children can learn to count and calculate much earlier.
 According to Gladwell “On average, Chinese 4-year-olds can count up to forty.
 Americans of the same age can only count to fifteen, and don’t reach forty until they’re five.”

 Ask an English seven-year-old to add thirty-seven plus twenty-two, in her head, and she has to convert the words to numbers (37 + 22).
 Only then can she do the math: 2 plus 7 is nine and 30 and 20 is 50, which makes 59.

 Ask an Asian child to add three-tens-seven and two-tens-two, and then the necessary equation is right there, embedded in the sentence.
 No number translation is necessary: it’s five-tens-nine.
 Malcolm Gladwell in Outliers

-What’s interesting about this is that the difference is not in the symbols (11, and 52 are perfectly logical) but how they are pronounced.
-Building on top of Bret Victor’s thought on Roman Numerals it turns out there are two ways to optimize notation: Its graphical properties as well as its verbal properties.
+What’s interesting to me about this is that the difference is not in the symbols (11 and 52 are perfectly logical) but how they are pronounced.
+Building on top of Bret Victor’s thought on Roman numerals it turns out there are two ways to optimize notation: Its graphical properties as well as its verbal properties.

 Jerome S. Bruner on Modes of Representation